 Papa Espinosa corrects me.
 “You mean the next time I’m in Beverly Hills.”

 George slips away and returns with a baseball card of Cy Acosta, a major league baseball pitcher from Mexico.
 It is a wonderfully appreciated gift, and like so many things about George, totally random.
 Why in the world would he be carrying a baseball card of Cy Acosta?

 Back on our bikes, our eyes adjust to the darkness.
 We hear a muffled growl.
-A man is slouched in a lawn chair on a rickety porch, the orange glow of his cigarette simmering, as he grabs a mound of dog by the scruff of its neck.
-A plump figure bustles across the dirt road.
+A man is slouched in a lawn chair on a rickety porch as he grabs a mound of dog by the scruff of its neck.
 A baby cries.
 Overhead, the stars hang down to the horizon.
 We pedal along slowly, scanning the road for pot holes or debris.
 Ahead, we see the outline of a gray rock formation, and behind it, a soft glowing light.
 The road bends forward and I wonder if the moon will soon rise.
 We reach the top of a gentle hill and stop our bikes.

 There is a drive-in theatre ahead and a John Wayne movie dances across the screen.